Alvin-Janton/Multi-Cloud-Data-Transfer/Project/README.md

 ## Granting GCP Access to AWS

 To connect AWS and GCP, I'm using identity federation, which works by granting GCP temporary access keys to my account to access resources.
-This is more secure than other methods because it ensures that only trusted entities have access to your account, and the access it temporary, so once GCP is done, it no longer has access until it makes its next request.
+This is more secure than other methods because it ensures that only trusted entities have access to your account, and the access is temporary, so once GCP is done, it no longer has access until it makes its next request.

 I created a custom IAM role for GCP because it does not have the permissions to access the bucket otherwise.